whaynes/STCW23/jekyll/_assessments/OICEW-8-2A.md

 <tr><td>

 {% capture behavior %}
-{% do Inspect, evaluateinspecttest %} all parts for wear and deterioration
+{% do evaluateinspecttest, Inspect %} all parts for wear and deterioration
 {% endcapture %}
 {{ behavior | markdownify }}